zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Gym Manager chooses to add a client
+1. Gym Manager chooses to add a client.
-2. Gym Manager enters details in required format
+2. Gym Manager enters details in required format.
-3. BTBB displays new client
+3. BTBB displays new client.

     Use case ends.